Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Introduction

-where $\mathrm{vol}_d(\cdot)$ stands for the usual $d$-dimensional volume (given by the Lebesgue measure over $\R^d$).
-This result, nowadays known as Gr\"{u}nbaum's inequality, together with the study of general measures over convex sets \cite{Grunbaum1960Partitions,Grunbaum1963Measures}, is at the core of many advances in convex geometry (see, e.g., \cite{Klartag2007ACentral,Stephen2017Grunbaum,Bobkov2010Probability,Boroczky2017Cone-volume,Brzezinski2013Volume,Belloni2008OnTheSymmetry,Lovasz2007TheGeometry,Stephen2019Applications}).
-It has also been used in the field of optimization in the study of cutting plane algorithms \cite{Nemirovsky1983Complexity} and randomized algorithms \cite{Bertsimas2004Solving,He2008Semidefinite,Dabbene2010ARandomized}.
-A particularly interesting application is the study of the information complexity of mixed-integer convex optimization \cite{BasuOertel2017Centerpoints,Basu2023Complexity,Basu2024Information}: if we want to optimize a linear objective function over a convex body that we can access only via a separation oracle, Gr\"unbaum's inequality gives a bound on the minimum number of queries to the oracle required to find the solution.
+where $\mathrm{vol}_d(\cdot)$ denotes for the usual $d$-dimensional volume, i.e., the Lebesgue measure over $\R^d.$ This result, known as Gr\"{u}nbaum's inequality, together with the study of general measures over convex sets \cite{Grunbaum1960Partitions,Grunbaum1963Measures}, is at the core of many advances in convex geometry (see, e.g., \cite{Klartag2007ACentral,Stephen2017Grunbaum,Bobkov2010Probability,Boroczky2017Cone-volume,Brzezinski2013Volume,Belloni2008OnTheSymmetry,Lovasz2007TheGeometry,Stephen2019Applications}), and has proven to be useful in convex optimization and in the study of cutting plane algorithms \cite{Nemirovsky1983Complexity} and randomized algorithms \cite{Bertsimas2004Solving,He2008Semidefinite,Dabbene2010ARandomized}.
+A particularly interesting application is the study of the information complexity of convex optimization \cite{BasuOertel2017Centerpoints,Basu2023Complexity,Basu2024Information}: when optimizing a linear objective function over a convex body accessible only via a separation oracle, Gr\"unbaum's inequality gives a bound on the minimum number of oracle queries required to find a solution.

-Motivated by its application to cutting plane methods in convex optimization, Oertel~\cite{oertel2014integer} studied how to extend Gr\"{u}nbaum's inequality to \textit{mixed-integer convex bodies}, that is, sets of the form $S:=C\cap(\Z^n\times\R^d)$, where $C$ is a convex body.
+Motivated by this application to convex optimization, Oertel~\cite{oertel2014integer} studied how to generalize Gr\"{u}nbaum's inequality to \textit{mixed-integer convex bodies}, that is, sets of the form $S:=C\cap(\Z^n\times\R^d)$, where $C$ is a convex body.
 His analysis followed three steps.
 First, the relative volume of a set $A\subset S$ should be measured by\footnote{This idea of volume for mixed-integer convex sets can be formalized using Hausdorff measures (see Section \ref{sec:Preliminaries}).}